 Richmond Park covers an area of 2,500 acres in the centre of London.
-It is one of eight Royal Parks and was created in the 17th Century by Charles I when he set up court in Richmond Palace to escape the plague in the city.
+It’s one of eight Royal Parks and was created in the 17th Century by Charles I when he set up court in Richmond Palace to escape the plague in the city.
 Today, most of the park is a Site of Special Scientific Interest and provides a colourful habitat for a variety of wildlife including red and fallow deer.
-The park has a number of decaying trees which provide a habitat for the elusive stag beetle and green woodpeckers.
-It also has fenced off ornamental areas which are full of beautiful flowers such as camellia and bluebells.
+The park has a number of decaying trees that support the elusive stag beetle as well as jays, parakeets, and woodpeckers.
+It also has fenced off ornamental areas which are full of beautiful flowers, and ponds home to cormorants and herons.

-Between September and November every year the deer can be seen rutting.
+Between September and November each year the deer can be seen rutting.
 In this natural spectacle, the males compete for females by locking horns, covering themselves in leaves, and bellowing.
 We observed one chasing a dog that got a bit too close (the dog escaped unharmed).
-WildSide recommends preparing a hot thermos flask of tea and getting up at dawn to catch the action, from a safe distance of course.
+WildSide recommends preparing a hot thermos flask of tea and getting up around 3 hours after dawn or before dusk to catch the action, from a safe distance of course.
 Nothing compares to seeing the stags’ breath as they roar in the misty autumnal morning!
 It really is an amazing break from the city.
-There are places where you can look at huge deer against a backdrop of high-rise buildings!
+There are even some great places where you can look at huge deer rutting against a backdrop of high-rise buildings!

-Best time to visit: All year-round.
-The deer rut is between September – November and young deer are born between May – July
+Best time to visit: year-round.
+The deer rut is between September – November, with October being the peak.
+Young deer are born between May – July.

 Typical activities: animal watching, bird watching, walking

 Number of reports: 9

 According to reports submitted to WildSide, the most popular species that can be seen here are:

 RED DEER – 100% OF VISITORS (9/9) REPORTED SIGHTINGS